timtomch/2014-07-15-toronto/novice/sql/03-filter.md

 <div>
 <p>One of the most powerful features of a database is the ability to <a href="../../gloss.html#filter">filter</a> data, i.e., to select only those records that match certain criteria.
-For example, suppose we want to see when a particular site was visited.
-We can select these records from the <code>Visited</code> table by using a <code>where</code> clause in our query:</p>
+For example, suppose we want to list all the books in the catalogue that have been published by Wiley.
+We can select these records from the <code>Works</code> table by using a <code>WHERE</code> clause in our query:</p>
 </div>